 ● The Logistical Cost of recruiting and absorbing a new worker

-If a new office design could help to reduce these costs, it’s a win-win situation isn’t it?
+If a new office design could help to reduce these costs, it’s a win-win situation, isn’t it?
 The company save on recruitment costs and staff get a fantastic new workplace.
 But how does office design impact staff retention and/or help to attract good people?

-Remember that your office says a lot about you and in many cases can leave a lasting first impression on candidates visiting for interview (and also on clients, just as important), so creating a positive first impression counts.
+Remember that your office says a lot about you and in many cases can leave a lasting first impression on candidates visiting for interviews (and also on clients, just as important), so creating a positive first impression counts.
 Nobody wants to work in an uninspiring, drab environment so don’t expect them to.

 Office design can help you to create a workplace that reflects who you are, what you do and importantly what you value.
 If you achieve this, it’ll likely become far easier to attract and keep the very best talent, saving you money and also helping your organisation to excel and grow.

 It can be a competitive marketplace for talent and in some cases; companies go to enormous lengths to create a relaxed, fun workplace to attract the right people.
 This doesn’t necessarily translate to slides, beanbags and table tennis tables but can mean comfortable, colourful furniture, lots of natural light, the latest tech, fresh food and drinks (don’t underestimate this) and flexible working.
-Effective workplacedesign can help to create the space you need.
+Effective workplace design can help to create the space you need.

-Creating a great place to work can help to enhance your organisations reputation making yours a desirable place to work – remember, there is no more effective word than the word of mouth.
+Creating a great place to work can help to enhance your organisation’s reputation making yours a desirable place to work – remember, there is no more effective word than word of mouth.
 It can also help to motivate existing staff and to reduce absenteeism and staff leaving – people want to work in a great workplace with talented people!!

-While workplace design can help to create a fantastic place to work, it is also worthwhile getting the opinions of current staff, asking them what they love/like and dislike about the workplace.
+While workplace design can help to create a fantastic place to work, it is also worthwhile getting the opinions of current staff, and asking them what they love/like and dislike about the workplace.
 Listening to their feedback and really engaging with them to make changes can have a truly profound effect.

 Workplace Design Really Does Matter

-There is no ‘perfect’ formula for designing a new office but by gaining a thorough and in depth understanding of what would work best for your company; you can start to work towards creating an inspirational new workplace.
+There is no ‘perfect’ formula for designing a new office but by gaining a thorough and in-depth understanding of what would work best for your company; you can start to work towards creating an inspirational new workplace.